 This is the inaugural year for the summer camp, designed for 7th and 8th graders.
 It is run by UCI engineering staff, students and faculty, and provides an opportunity for the children to design, build and create projects from start to finish.
 Working in state of the art UCI laboratories, campers put their critical-thinking and problem-solving skills to work.

-The budding engineers spent each morning working in the RapidTech Center where they learn how to use CAD and the laser cutter.
+The budding engineers spent each morning working in the RapidTech Center where they learned how to use CAD and the laser cutter.
 They designed and made their own balsawood airplanes, and cast plastic models of their thumbs.
 They spent afternoons in the Calit2 multidisciplinary design program lab where they are introduced to each Samueli School engineering department through a fun science project.
 They learned about electricity, how to make basic circuits and create LED display boards.
 They designed and constructed an index card structure and tested its strength with bricks.
 Last week’s winning team‘s structure held four bricks!
 They learned how to make a fuel cell and hand-shaken vanilla ice cream.
 Using thin plastic, pipe cleaners, modeling clay, duct tape, a Styrofoam ball and a couple other items, the campers created a one way valve to simulate a prosthetic heart valve.
 They tested it by pouring water through it.
 The water is supposed to flow in one direction and not the other.

 On the final day of camp, they tested their airplanes from the second floor of engineering tower, using an inclinometer to measure the angle of flight.
 In groups of six, they also made a vacuum-powered hovercraft, then took turns riding it.